gitdev1234/grb2ToCSV/README.md

     19-Aug-2014 18:00:00, Relative_humidity_height_above_ground,  72.20
 ```
 ##USE grb2ToCSV
-1. clone this repository : `git clone git@github.com:gitdev1234/grb2ToCSV.git`
+- clone this repository : `git clone git@github.com:gitdev1234/grb2ToCSV.git`
-2. install MATLAB (grb2ToCSV is only tested in MATLAB R2015b)
+- install MATLAB (grb2ToCSV is only tested in MATLAB R2015b)
-3. copy example files from /example to the directory where matlab `grb2ToCSV.m, main.m, ...` are
+- copy example files from /example to the directory where matlab `grb2ToCSV.m, main.m, ...` are
-4. open all files .m of this repository in matlab and add them to the MATLAB path
+- open all files .m of this repository in matlab and add them to the MATLAB path
-5. execute main.m

-1.
-2.
-3.
-4.
-5. execute main.m
+- execute main.m